 About me

-I am a postdoctoral fellow in the Human Information Processing Laboratory at Tampere University, Finland.
+I am a junior faculty member in the Human Information Processing Laboratory at Tampere University, Finland.
 I combine behavioral and neuroimaging data, naturalistic stimuli and multivariate analysis methods to understand the neural basis of human emotions.
 I am especially interested in characterizing the individual variation in emotions and the flow of emotions during social interaction.

 I completed my PhD in cognitive neuroscience at Aalto University, Finland, in 2018.
 During my thesis work, I demonstrated that different emotions can be decoded from brain activity and connectivity patterns.
-In my current postdoctoral work, I am characterizing the content of these neural patterns in more detail and across the life-span.
+In my postdoctoral work, I continued to characterize the content of these neural patterns in more detail and across the life-span.
 I am especially interested in modeling emotion-related behavioral and neural changes under naturalistic conditions.
-For this, my research combines movies and narratives during functional magnetic resonance imaging (fMRI).
+For this, my current research combines emotion elciitation using movies, virtual reality, and social interaction paradigms with brain imaging (fMRI and fNIRS), eye tracking, and physiological measurements.